xXleowXx/gitlab-charts/doc/installation/operator.md

 WARNING:
 This functionality was Alpha and marked experimental.
 It is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210).

 The prior [GitLab Operator](https://gitlab.com/gitlab-org/charts/components/gitlab-operator) was developed, but never passed alpha status or recommended for use.
-This operator is now deprecated, should not be used, and will be removed in the future.
+That operator is now deprecated, should not be used, and will be removed in the future.

 A new Operator is currently in development and will soon be released in beta soon.
 More information can be found [here.](https://gitlab.com/groups/gitlab-org/-/epics/3444)